MILANT10/NEXT-UTILITIES/README.md

 # Create-component-fast

-**Are you tired of creating your react component manually ?
+**Are you tired of creating your react component manually or your next pages ?
 Me too !
 Here is the simple way to create your components in few seconds**

-This tool can create react component with your terminal in few seconds.
+This tool can create react component or Next pages with your terminal in few seconds.

 ## Install